cetz-package/docs/book/src/tutorials/karl.md

 Karl is a math and chemistry high-school teacher.
 He used to create the graphics in his worksheets and exams using the Ti*k*Z package with \\(\LaTeX\\).
 While the results were acceptable, Karl, for his own reasons, has started using Typst instead.
 He looks through the provided packages in [Typst: Universe](https://typst.app/universe/) and finds CeTZ, which is supposed to stand for "CeTZ, ein Typst Zeichenpaket" and appears appropriate.

 ## Problem Statement
 Karl wants to put a graphic on the next worksheet for his students.
 He is currently teaching his students about sine and cosine.
-What he would like to have is something that looks like this (ideally):
+He already has the graphic drawn with Ti*k*Z and would like to keep it as close to it as possible:
 ```
 Either the example gets rendered using a block or we pre-render it I'm not sure yet.
 ```